 If you are administering a patient safety culture survey that is based on a SOPS survey or uses items from a SOPS survey, please refer to the guidelines on modifying and naming SOPS surveys in Using the AHRQ Surveys on Patient Safety Culture™.

-Action Planning Tool (PDF, 776.7 KB; Word, 111.77 KB)—This tool was designed primarily for users of the AHRQ Surveys on Patient Safety Culture and is intended for use after an organization administers the survey and analyzes the results.
-It provides step-by-step guidance to help survey users develop an action plan to improve patient safety culture.
+Action Planning Tool (PDF, 776.7 KB; Word, 111.77 KB)—The Action Planning Tool assists users of the AHRQ Surveys on Patient Safety Culture to develop an action plan to improve patient safety culture in their organization.

 Frequently Asked Questions—The Frequently Asked Questions (FAQs) document provides answers to a wide range of questions about the SOPS program as well as the specific survey instruments.
 Users can search the FAQs by topic.

-Improving Response Rates on the AHRQ Surveys on Patient Safety Culture—This podcast will provide listeners with information on tips and tools to increase an organization's survey response rates.
+Improving Response Rates on the AHRQ Surveys on Patient Safety Culture—This podcast provides listeners with information on tips and tools to increase an organization's survey response rates.

 AHRQ is interested in finding out about international users of the Surveys on Patient Safety Culture.
 If you are an international user, please email SafetyCultureSurveys@westat.com to share information about your administration of the surveys, results, and any translations you have made of the surveys.
 For more information about international use of the Surveys on Patient Safety Culture, go to International Users.